buildownai/buildown.ai/content/book/chapter_6/index.md

 - JavaScript library
 ---

-# OpenAI Compatible API

-In this chapter, you'll discover the benefits of switching your project from using Ollama’s API to a more versatile OpenAI-compatible API.
-This change will not only future-proof your application but also allow for greater flexibility and compatibility with various third-party tools.
+In this chapter, you'll discover the benefits of switching your AI application from using Ollama’s API to a more flexible and widely supported OpenAI-compatible API.
+This change will allow you to easily switch between different providers in the future and take advantage of numerous third-party tools that work seamlessly with OpenAI's API.

-We’ll guide you through updating your codebase to use the official `openai` JavaScript library, which offers improved TypeScript type support and simplifies maintenance.
-You'll learn how to modify functions like `createEmbeddings`, ensuring they work seamlessly with the new API while keeping your existing logic intact.
+We’ll guide you through updating your existing code to use the official `openai` JavaScript library, which offers better TypeScript type support for cleaner and more maintainable code.
+You'll learn how to migrate both embedding functions and chat endpoints by making minimal changes to your current setup.

-Additionally, we'll walk you through migrating your chat endpoint from using native fetch calls to leveraging the OpenAI client for a cleaner and more robust implementation.
-By following this chapter, you’ll be able to enhance your project’s capabilities and adaptability effortlessly.
-Dive in and see how easy it is to make these changes!
+By following this chapter, you will be able to enhance your application's capabilities while ensuring it remains adaptable to future developments in the AI landscape.
+Dive into the details of setting up the OpenAI client with essential configurations like `baseURL` and `apiKey`, and see how these adjustments can streamline your development process.